Xinuos: Origins

 Stephen Norris Capital Partners considered a different course of action, instead proposing to purchase SCO assets outright.

 Norris appeared on stage at the SCO Tec Forum 2008 company developer and partner conference in Las Vegas in October 2008, where possible acquisition and investments plans were shown to attendees.

 Neither of those plans went forward, and instead in June 2009 a new proposal emerged from a combination of Gulf Capital Partners, of which Stephen Norris was an investor, and MerchantBridge, a London-based, Middle East-focused private equity group, to create an entity called UnXis, which would then buy SCO's software business assets for $2.4 million.
 At that point the SCO Group had fewer than 70 employees left.

 That plan, too, did not move forward.
 In April 2010, SCO's mobility software assets were sold to its former CEO, Darl McBride, for $100,000.
 In September 2010 the SCO Group put up the remainder of its non-lawsuit assets for public auction.

 Thus in February 2011, another proposal was made, this time for $600,000, with this iteration of UnXis being backed by Norris, MerchantBridge, and Gerson Global Advisors.

-Some industry analysts were unsure of why Norris and his partners were wanting to acquire the SCO Unix software assets in the first place.
+Some industry analysts were unsure of why Norris and his partners wished to acquire the SCO Unix software assets in the first place.
 In 2008 Ryan Paul of Ars Technica noted that "UnixWare, SCO's flagship product, hasn't seen a new release in four years."
 Veteran technology journalist Maureen O'Gara, who earlier during the SCO–Linux disputes had been accused of engaging in pro-SCO actions, in 2011 called UnXis an "odd venture" which had "been offering to buy SCO since mid-2009 for reasons that aren't patently obvious to anybody."

 But in any case, the bankruptcy court approved this proposal, as the only other bid submitted was for $18.